 - Name of the target specifying a unique name allows you to reuse the target parameters when you pair another source with another bucket on the same target.
-The target name and its parameters will appear in the Targets drop-down box. - A Backblaze application key and keyID for access to the Backblaze B2 cloud storage. - Select a separate bucket for each source you want to pair with the target, to which the account whose credentials you have provided has access.
+The target name and its parameters will appear in the Targets drop-down box. - A Backblaze application key and keyID for access to the Backblaze B2 cloud storage. - Provide the name of a separate bucket for each source, to which the account has at least write access.